 Aussie Invader 5R is the most powerful of the current three challengers, with 62,000 pounds of thrust from its bi-propellant rocket engine.
 The total power output from the motor has been estimated at 200,000 hp, making it the most powerful LSR car ever built.
 The engine is being developed with existing technology, but also some pioneering development and Rosco and The Aussie Invader team are very excited to be working with several new and established rocket experts to bring this motor to life.

 Aussie Invader 5R has the potential to create LSR history and is likely to break many records as it approaches 1,000 mph.
 Reaching each of the incremental milestones will add to the excitement and media interest.
-The exposure the team will create in Australia and abroad, will assist in creating global awareness of the Aussie Invader project and Rosco in trying to become The Fastest Man on Earth!
+The exposure the team will create in Australia and abroad will assist in creating global awareness of the Aussie Invader project and Rosco in trying to become The Fastest Man on Earth!

 Learn about Rosco’s life and story in our new book – ROSCO The Fastest Aussie on Earth.